Skip to main content

 Command R vs GPT-4o mini: Which Should You Choose?

 Choosing between Command R and GPT-4o mini depends on your priorities: cost efficiency, context length, or raw capability.
-GPT-4o mini is the more affordable option at $0.15/1M input tokens.
+Both models cost the same on input and output tokens, so raw price is a tie.

 These models come from different providers — Cohere and OpenAI — which means different API ecosystems, SDKs, rate limits, and terms of service.
 If you're already integrated with Cohere, switching to OpenAIinvolves migration effort beyond just pricing.
 Factor in your existing infrastructure when deciding.

 Both models are in the efficient category, making this a direct head-to-head comparison.
-At scale — say 10,000 requests per day — the cost difference adds up: GPT-4o mini would save you roughly $0.00/month compared to Command R. For startups and indie developers, that difference can be significant.
+At scale — say 10,000 requests per day — direct API pricing stays tied, so the real decision is context, latency, and provider fit.

 Output costs matter too.
 Command R charges $0.60/1M output tokens vs $0.60 for GPT-4o mini.